Injuries while entering and leaving the workplace: A primer

 • Happened on the employer's premises.

 This could include a public street, if an employee must cross the street to get from the work premises to an employer-owned parking lot.
+This could also include property owned by a non-employer entity (such as a shared building parking lot) if the employer requires or regularly allows employees to use the property to enter and exit the workplace.

 • Took place within a customary route of entry or exit.